gbmhunter/blog/content/mathematics/geometry/projective-transformations/index.md

 Of course, Quad-to-Quad transformations do not have to use simple square, any four sided polygon can be used in the transformation, as shown in the below image:

-{{< figure src="/images/2017/11/quad-to-quad-transformation-complex-image.png" width="616px" caption="A quad-to-quad transformation of an image, going from a rectangle to a complex non-rectangular quadrilateral with no parallel edges." >}}
+{{< img src="quad-to-quad-transformation-complex-image.png" width="616px" caption="A quad-to-quad transformation of an image, going from a rectangle to a complex non-rectangular quadrilateral with no parallel edges." >}}

 **Code Libraries**

 Qt provides a `QTranform::quadToQuad()` method which can be used to create a transformation object that can then be applied to things such as images.
 Note how ever that that when transforming an image, **"extra" translation is removed from the output so that the translated image is contained within the smallest number of pixels possible**.
 Qt also specifies the structure of the transformation matrix slightly differently, **with the order of each element being different from "standard"** (it looks like it has been mirrored around the leading diagonal).

-{{< figure src="/images/2017/11/qt-transformation-matrix-element-order.png" width="827px" caption="The structure of a Qt transformation matrix.
-Notice how the ordering is different to 'standard' ( it looks like the matrix has been mirrored around the leading diagonal)."  >}}
+{{< img src="qt-transformation-matrix-element-order.png" width="827px" caption="The structure of a Qt transformation matrix.
+Notice how the ordering is different to 'standard' (it looks like the matrix has been mirrored around the leading diagonal)." >}}

 Python's image library (PIL) provides a `transform()` function with can do perspective transformations, along with interpolation (this is what is used to transform the above "Hello" image).